Free Online Packaging & Design Tools

 What is TAC in printing?

 Total Area Coverage (TAC), also known as Total Ink Limit (TIL), is the total percentage of CMYK ink used in a specific print area (Cyan + Magenta + Yellow + Black).
 Keeping this within the printer's specified limits (typically 280% to 320%) prevents ink from smudging, pooling on the paperboard, and failing to dry on the high-speed printing press.
+Learn more about TAC limits here.

 What is a packaging dieline?